 Sustainable solutions for UK sugar beet

-NFU Sugar board chairman Michael Sly has welcomed the move toward precision breeding and a possible solution to the current struggle with virus yellows disease.
+NFU Sugar Board chair Michael Sly has welcomed the move toward precision breeding and a possible solution to the current struggle with virus yellows disease.
 Michael said:

 “This is an important step towards sustainable solutions to the key issues facing the UK sugar beet sector.
 I am pleased that government has recognised the potential for gene edited sugar beet varieties to go some way to address the serious yield losses growers face as a result of virus yellows disease.
 Gene editing technology also has the potential to help provide solutions to fungal diseases such as, Cercospora and pests, such as free-living nematodes which have a direct impact on the viability of growers’ businesses.”